-Facilities and administrative costs (F&A costs) are expenditures incurred by a sponsored project (programs 11-14) which are not readily identified with that project.
-Normally, F&A costs (often called overhead) are those costs which accrue from the general operation of the University, e.g., administration, maintenance, and building depreciation.
+Facilities and administrative costs (F&A costs) are expenditures incurred by a sponsored project (programs 11-14) that are not readily identified with that project.
+Normally, F&A costs (often called overhead) are costs that accrue from the general operation of the University, e.g., administration, maintenance, and building depreciation.

 Direct Costs Defined

 To better understand F&A costs, direct costs should be defined.
 Direct costs are those costs which can be easily and accurately identified and charged to a specific project, e.g., salaries, wages, employee benefits, equipment, travel, computer time.